 Mass-produced lager in Rome

 Italy only really exports mass-produced lager in the form of Peroni (in actual fact their ‘Nastro Azzuro’ – blue ribbon – recipe; regular Peroni, which comes in a brown bottle and tastes very similar, is not exported), which is a crisp but bland and slightly sweet industrial lager that sits alongside other brands such as Poretti and Moretti – though worth a mention in the industrial lager category are Menabrea from the north of Italy, and Ichnusa from Sardinia, which are both more ‘dry’ and a little more tasty, though the non-filtrata (unfiltered) version of Ichnusa is somewhat smoother.

 Most regular bars and restaurants will usually only have one brand available on tap, but will probably have other brands in bottles.
 All of the above can be bought astonishingly cheaply from a supermarket.

 How much is beer in Rome?

 The cost of beer in Rome differs wildly from place to place, from just over 1 euro for a 660 ml bottle in a supermarket to €5 for a 330 ml bottle of the same beer in a restaurant.

-Buying a pint (PEEN-tah – not always available) or a media in a place that serves craft beer on tap will probably put you on the high end of the price scale (€4 to €5), and if you eat at a high-end restaurant that serves really artisan bottled beers, you could be charged €10 or more – though that’s sometimes for a bottle of ale the size of a wine bottle (750 ml)!
+Buying a pint (PEEN-tah – usually only found in beer geek places) or a media in a pub that has beer on tap will probably put you on the high end of the price scale (€4 to €5), and if you eat at a high-end restaurant that serves really artisan bottled beers, you could be charged €10 or more – though that’s sometimes for a bottle of ale the size of a wine bottle (750 ml)!